profemzy/equipventory/README.md

 #Network Equipment Inventory Application
-This is and application to help network administrators keep track and manage their equipment effectively
+This is an application to help network administrators keep track and manage their equipment effectively